What’s the best place to bury the dead body? – On the second page of Google.

 Many do not understand this, but the ones who are pro do, that it is necessary to keep the much-required distance between the links.
 Mobile screens are smaller, which is why space is smaller and congested.
 If two separate links are placed side by side, there is the possibility for the user to tap the wrong link and go to the wrong landing page.

 Tapping the incorrect link might frustrate the user, and he would leave the website altogether, which will increase the website's bounce rate.
-Thus, it is vital to give enough breathing space to the links.
+Thus, it is vital to give enough breathing space to the links for website performance optimization.

 Every phone – be it Android or iPhone, has Google Maps, either default downloaded or externally downloaded from Playstore.
 People who do not use Google Maps use Google Maps too, if not in an app, then in the browser.
 Because Google Maps is not only helpful but works perfectly with every device.
 It has seen a massive amount of success because it stays updated with trends and keeps introducing new features every now and then, like GOOGLE LIVE.